Chisom83/Global_Store_TechrityProject/README.md

    - Assess Nigeria’s profitability (Total Profit) for 2014.
 How does it compare to other African countries?
    - What factors might be responsible for Nigeria’s poor performance?
 You might want to investigate shipping costs and the average discount as potential root causes.

-Global superstore
-The dataset was already clean so I only removed column not necessary for my analysis.
-Ceated a clander table to to ensure time base analysis.
+### Tools Used
+- Power BI
+   - for data Cleaning
+   - Modeling and Visualization

+### Data Cleaning and Modeling
-Calculate my KPI and other necessary dax measure needed for my analysis.
+- Removed irrelevant columns not necessary for my analysis.
-In calculating the measures I created a new table to house all my measure needed for my analysis.
+- Created a calendar table for time-based analysis.
+- Created a separate Measures Table for all DAX calculations

-KPI
+### KPI
+- Total sales
-Total sales () picture of the total sales
+-  picture of the total sales
 The measure used.
 Calculate the total sales across all transactions.

+- Total profit
-Total profit () picture of the total profit
+-  picture of the total profit
 The measure used.
 Calculate the total profit the store actualize after all expenses

+- Average Discount
-AVG.
-Discount () picture of the average discount
+- picture of the average discount
 The measure used.
 Calculate the average discount across all products

+- Total Orders
-Total Orders () picture of the total orders
+-  picture of the total orders
 The measure used.
 Calculate the total numbers of orders placed by customer

-AVG.
-Shipping cost () picture of the AVG shipping Cost .
+- Average Shipping cost () picture of the AVG shipping Cost .
 The measure used.
 Calculate the AVG.
 Shipping cost across all providers.

+- Total customer
-Total customer () picture of the total customer
+- picture of the total customer
-The  measure used.Total customer across all the countries Business requirement
+The  measure used.Total customer across all the countries

+### Bussines Requirement & Insight
+1. Top 3 Countries by Profit (2014)

+Insight:
-1. What are the three countries that generated the highest total profit for Global Superstore in 2014?
+   - United States, India and China generated the highest profit in 2014.
-The picture of the chart
-Insight: uK, London and Canada generates the highest profit for the store in 2014 but  UK still remains the top country generating profit across others years.
-UK store .has a strong customer presence other than the order countries.
-Measure used if any
+   - United States maintained profitability across all years due to a strong customer base.
+> Visualization:

-b) For each of these three countries, find the three products with the highest total profit.
+- For each of these countries, the top 3 products by profit were identified using tooltips.
-Specifically, what are the products’ names and the total profit for each product?

-I showed it using a tooltip is it necessary to add it in my git hub

-2.Identify the 3 subcategories with the highest average shipping cost in the United States.
-The picture of the chart.

-Insight: these shows that these products are heavy and incure more charges than the others product shipped in the UK

-Measures used if any
+2. Highest Average Shipping Cost (USA)

+Insight:
+Heavier products like Tables, Bookcases, and Chairs incur higher shipping costs.

+3. Nigeria's Profitability (2014 vs Other African Countries)

+> Visualization:

+Insight:

+Nigeria had the highest customers and order volume but lowest average profit.

+High discount rates were the primary reason.
+Shipping cost was not significant.

+4. Least Profitable City in the US

+Insight:

+Lancaster had low average profit despite high orders.

+Cities with discount rates above 0.16 showed reduced profitability.

 3. a) Assess Nigeria’s profitability (i.e., total profit) for 2014.
 How does it compare to other African countries?